-How to Send an Anonymous Text to Anyone | Reader’s Digest
+Anonymous Texting: How to Hide Your Phone Number When Sending Texts

 Claire Nowak/Rd.com, Apple iPhone

-You don’t need to put anything in the subject line, and if you do, it will appear in parentheses.
+And you don’t need to put anything in the subject line, and if you do, it will appear in parentheses.
 Any messages you get back will come as a TXT file that you must open to read.
-You can reply to it like a normal email.
+To continue the anonymous texting, you can reply to it like a normal email.
+If you’re sending these texts to someone you know, here are some rules about texting in relationships.

 Claire Nowak/Rd.com, Apple iPhone